OclefInc/piano-fingering-web/README.md

-# Piano Player Web Application
+# Piano Fingering Web Application

 This project is a Flask web application that allows users to upload musical files and select a hand size for fingering processing.
 The application processes the uploaded files and provides results based on the selected hand size.